 “Then I said, ‘Ah, Lord God!
 Behold, the prophets say to them, ‘You shall not see the sword, nor shall you have famine, but I will give you assured peace in this place.’”
 Jeremiah 14:13

-Those with power, prestige and platform recognition were directly contradicting the Lord.
+Those with power, prestige and platform recognition contradicted the Lord.
 Jeremiah’s voice was like a lone voice crying out in the wilderness.
 He was sounding the alarm.
+Jeremiah told the Lord what other prophets were saying.

 “And the Lord said to me, ‘The prophets prophesy lies in My Name.
 I have not sent them, commanded them, nor spoken to them; they prophesy to you a false vision, divination, a worthless thing, and the deceit of their heart.
 Therefore thus says the Lord concerning the prophets who prophesy in My Name, whom I did not send, and who say, sword and famine shall not be in this land—by sword and famine those prophets shall be consumed!’”
 Jeremiah 14:14-15

-We must be very careful in these last days.
-Jesus said that false prophets and false messiahs will appear and deceive many.
-They will tell people what they want to hear instead of what they need to hear.
-Paul warned his listeners against leaders who “do not serve our Lord Jesus Christ, but their own belly, and by smooth words and flattering speech deceive the hearts of the simple.”
-(Matthew 24:4-5, 11; Romans 16:18)
+In Matthew 24:4-5, Jesus said that false prophets and false messiahs will appear and deceive many.
+In Romans 16:18, Paul warned his listeners against leaders who “do not serve our Lord Jesus Christ, but their own belly, and by smooth words and flattering speech deceive the hearts of the simple.”

 “And the people to whom they prophesy shall be cast out in the streets of Jerusalem because of the famine and the sword; they will have no one to bury them—them nor their wives, their sons nor their daughters—for I will pour their wickedness on them.”
 Jeremiah 14:16

-The people in this case were not innocent either.
+The people were not innocent either.
 The Lord previously told Jeremiah, “The prophets prophesy falsely, and the priests rule by their own power; and My people love to have it so.”
 (Jeremiah 5:31)

 “Therefore, you shall say this word to them: ‘Let my eyes flow with tears night and day and let them not cease; for the virgin daughter of my people has been broken with a mighty stroke, with a very severe blow.”
 Jeremiah 14:17

-In 1971, an ad premiered on TV featuring a crying Indian.
-It was an anti-littering public service announcement promoted by the “Keep America Beautiful” movement.
-The commercial featured American Indian actor Iron Eyes Cody dressed as a Native American shedding a tear after litter was thrown from a car and landed at his feet.
+In 1971, a commercial premiered on TV featuring a Native American shedding a tear after litter was thrown from a car at his feet.
 The ad helped to stem the tide of littering in the USA.

 Tears are sometimes more effective than words, but let’s have tears flow for lost souls.
 Years ago, I heard a pro-life song composed for children in which whales (an endangered species) were singing, “Save the baby humans.”
-Where are the tears for human souls that are perishing without knowing Christ?
+Where are the tears for human souls that are perishing?

 “If I go out to the field, then behold, those slain with the sword!
 And if I enter the city, then behold, those sick from famine!
 Yes, both prophet and priest go about in a land they do not know.”
 Jeremiah 14:18